 Law & Economics Center

-The Law & Economics Center was founded by Henry G. Manne at the University of Miami in 1974.
-The LEC moved to Emory University in 1980, and then to George Mason University Antonin Scalia Law School in 1986 when Henry Manne became dean (that historic move is described here).
-The LEC will be celebrating this remarkable 50th anniversary milestone with numerous special events during the 2024-25 academic year.
+Founded by Henry G. Manne at the University of Miami in 1974, the LEC moved to Emory University in 1980, and then to George Mason University Antonin Scalia Law School in 1986 when Henry Manne became dean (a historic move described here).

 Law & Economics Center Divisions